Georgegriff/cgguitar-site/src/contact.md

       text: Book a lesson
       link: /book/#sign-up
   title: I'd love to hear from you, please get in touch!
-  description: Contact me using the options below.
+  description: or, contact me using the options below.
   image:
     src: images/hero.jpg
     alt: CG Guitars' Charlie playing guitar on stage